kfhermes/DustCast/README.md

    ```
     python eval_generate_nowcasts.py --config=/path/to/eval.yaml
     ```
     This will launch the generation of forecasts for evaluation purposes.
-The script saves all forecasts into netcdf files, and includes observations for the same timesteps where available to allow easy comparisons.
+The script saves all forecasts into netCDF files, and includes observations for the same timesteps where available to allow easy comparisons.

 2. Compute evaluation statistics